aiven/aiven-docs/docs/products/dragonfly/howto/migrate-ext-redis-df-console.md

 ### Step 1: Configure

 Start by reviewing the database migration configuration guidelines.
-Confirm compatibility with Dragonfly and proceed as follows:
+Confirm compatibility with Dragonfly and follow these steps:

 -   Select **Import an external Redis database**.
 -   Click **Get started** to begin the migration.